 Once the connection is tested select Next to proceed.

-The next step is to Specify Base Portal URL,this is typically https://localhost/decisions if the Decisions Service is being installed locally.
-Once that is set up, select Next.
+The next step is to Specify Base Portal URL, if the Decisions Service is being installed locally, this is typically https://localhost/decisions

 Then the Encryption Keys section is displayed, which can be disregarded unless you are installing to a previously existing Decisions Service/Server.
 This can be ignored unless there is data that should be used or restored.
 Select Next.